 Supplies Needed: 6 oz bottle Elmer’s Classic Glitter Glue, ¼ cup water, ¾ cup warm water, 1 teaspoon Borax, (6) 2 oz disposable containers

-This looks like a fun project and my 2nd girl is a budding scientist so I see this in our future, if not this year definitely soon there after!
-I have not attempted this project yet so again I can offer no personal testament to the ease of recreation, however it looks legit and super fun & easy and definitely an outside of the box Valentine!
+This looks like a fun project and my 2nd girl is a budding scientist so I see this in our future, if not this year definitely soon thereafter!
+I have not attempted this project yet so again I can offer no personal testament to the ease of recreation, however, it looks legit and super fun & easy and definitely an outside of the boxed Valentine!
 Be sure to head over to the creator of this Gooed Valentine recipe!!!

 Rolo Pencil Treat for Teachers, these are adorable and easy to do so follow the link for step by step instructions and most of all…